When is nonreciprocity relevant?

-\onecolumngrid In this supplementary material, we report some additional details on the computations performed in the main text.
-In Section 1, we derive the field theory that we considered in this work, and the most general form of the correction to the order parameter.
-In Section 2, we focus on the case in which two identical uncoupled fields are perturbed by antisymmetric interactions.
-In Section 3, we add a constant nonreciprocal coupling.
-In Section 4 and 5, we consider random nonreciprocal perturbations.
-In Section 6 we give some details on the calculation of the critical exponents from Monte-Carlo simulations.
+In this supplemental material, we report some additional details on the computations performed in the main text.
+In Section \ref{app:ft_const_nonrec_coupl}, we derive the field theory that we considered in this work, and the most general form of the correction to the order parameter.
+In Section \ref{app_uncoupled}, we focus on the case in which two identical uncoupled fields are perturbed by antisymmetric interactions.
+In Section \ref{app_constant_nr_unperturbed_r}, we add a constant nonreciprocal coupling.
+In Section \ref{random_nr} and \ref{app:nonrec_with_quenched}, we consider random nonreciprocal perturbations.
+In Section \ref{mcmc} we give details on the calculation of the critical exponents from Monte-Carlo simulations.
 In Section \ref{example_nonrelaxational} we show how our treatment can be applied when the unperturbed critical system follows nonrelaxational critical dynamics.
 In Section \ref{app:DP} we illustrate the role of inversion symmetry.

-\section{1.
-Field theory derivation}
+\section{Field theory derivation}

-In this appendix, we detail the derivation of the relevance criterion for field theory \eqref{eq:basic_coupled_equation_1} with constant nonreciprocal couplings.
-We start by deriving the generic action valid for every type of couplings studied in this paper, namely for
+In this appendix, we detail the derivation of the relevance criterion for field theory (1) with constant nonreciprocal couplings.
+We start by deriving the generic action valid for all types of couplings studied in this paper, namely for

 The case of constant nonreciprocal couplings studied in the main text thus corresponds to $K_+=K_-=0$ and $\delta K_-(\bx)=\delta K_-$, independently of the position.
 We start by recalling the time evolution of the fields